oekosheri/GB_code/README.md

 - a: 10
 - b: 5

-You can choose a combination of atom remmoval and rigid body translation for finding the minimum energy GB.
+You can choose a combination of atom removal and rigid body translation for finding the minimum energy GB.

 - dimensions: Finally the supercell dimensions according to the io_file.
 Make sure you always choose a large enough l1 dimension that the GB and its periodic image do not interact.